🟣 Purple Dot winding down your plan? See our Migration Guide →

 Considerations:

 Before launching pre-orders, strategic planning ensures better outcomes.
+For a deep dive, see our Shopify pre-order best practices guide.

-When to Use Pre-orders
+When to use pre-orders

 Pre-orders work well for:

-• New product launches: Build anticipation and validate demand before committing to large production runs.
+• New product launches: Build anticipation and validate demand before committing to large production runs

-• Seasonal or limited releases: Create urgency for products available only during specific periods.
+• Seasonal or limited releases: Create urgency for products available only during specific periods

-• Out-of-stock bestsellers: Continue taking orders when inventory temporarily runs out.
+• Out-of-stock bestsellers: Continue taking orders when inventory temporarily runs out

-• Custom or made-to-order products: Collect orders before beginning production.
+• Custom or made-to-order products: Collect orders before beginning production

-• High-ticket items: Gauge serious buyer interest before investing in expensive inventory.
+• High-ticket items: Gauge serious buyer interest before investing in expensive inventory

 According to our data, 121-150 days represents the most common fulfillment window at 28.1% of pre-orders, while 20.6% ship within 30 days.
 Your estimated timeline should account for:

-• Manufacturing or production time: Factor in supplier lead times plus buffers for delays if the stock has not yet been manufactured.
+• Manufacturing or production time: Factor in supplier lead times plus buffers for delays

-• Customs and import processing: For international products, adding 1-2 weeks can be sensible.
+• Customs and import processing: For international products, adding 1-2 weeks can be sensible

 • Buffer for unexpected delays: Add 10-20% padding to your estimated timeline

-Pricing Strategies
+Pricing strategies

 Products priced between $25-50 represent 42.7% of individual pre-orders, though the most common listing price range exceeds $250 (26.8% of listings).

-Consider limited-time discounts (typically 10-20% off) to reward customers who commit earliest.
+Early-bird discounts: Consider limited-time discounts (typically 10-20% off) to reward customers who commit earliest.
 This creates urgency and helps you gauge initial demand quickly.

-Consider Kickstarter style multiple pricing tiers:
+Tiered pricing: Consider Kickstarter-style pricing tiers:

 • Super early bird: 20% off (first 50 customers)